Boothbay Harbor (CDP), Maine: Geography

 The Boothbay Harbor CDP is located in the east-central part of the town of Boothbay Harbor at 43°51′10″N 69°37′27″W (43.852819, −69.624271), in southwestern Lincoln County.
 The CDP is bordered to the south by the water body of Boothbay Harbor, an inlet off the Gulf of Maine, and to the southwest by Mill Cove, an arm of Boothbay Harbor.
 To the northwest the CDP is bordered by the inlet stream of Mill Cove, running northeast to Maine State Route 27.
-To the northeast the CDP is bordered by Maine State Route 96 (Ocean Point Road) and to the east it extends to Meadow Brook.
-Lobster Cove Road forms the southeast extent of the CDP.
+To the northeast, the CDP is bordered by Maine State Route 96 (Ocean Point Road) and to the east it extends to Meadow Brook.
+Lobster Cove Road forms the southeasternmost extent of the CDP.
 Via Route 27, Boothbay Harbor is 13 mi south of Wiscasset.

 According to the United States Census Bureau, the CDP has a total area of 2.2 sqkm, all land.